 The article spells out how the purpose and structure of an Earth Community economy differs from the purpose and structure of an Empire Economy.
 This article was published in the NGO daily newsletter “Outreach Issues” at the May 2009 meeting of the UN Commission on Sustainable Development.

-Expanded version of a presentation to the Summit on the Future of the Corporation, in historic Faneuil Hall, Boston, November 13, 2007.
+This is David’s presentation to the Summit on the Future of the Corporation, in historic Faneuil Hall, Boston, November 13, 2007.
 There is a distinction between private benefit corporations chartered solely to serve purely private interests and public benefit corporations chartered to serve a larger public purpose.
 Most private benefit corporations are devoted to increasing aggregate consumption and inequality in a world facing the imperative to reduce both.
 The only reason for government to issue a corporate charter granting special privileges to a group of private investors is to serve a public purpose.

 YES! magazine, Fall 2007 issue on “Stand Up to Corporate Power.
 Taming corporate power is essential, but insufficient to heal our relationships with one another and Earth.
 We need a new prosperity story that gives priority to investing in the living wealth of healthy children, families, and communities and recognizes the essential role of government in maintaining the essential conditions of socially efficient markets, in particular the need for an equitable distribution of income and ownership.